 Gilda is also a vegetarian and a psychic medium with telepathic abilities - she has a knack of predicting by means of receiving messages through her parents who have passed.
 She loved and still loves her mama and grandmother so so much!!

-"Give love and you will get something in return."
+"Be kind and you will get something in return."

 "Try not to let anger control your actions; give communication a try then magic will do the rest."